mickfuzz/phd4/_archive/2025-3-7-Culture_v1.md

 ### Overview / recap of relational agency and repertoires in theory - KEEP SHORT

 This section moves beyond instrumental and transformative agency to a wider more ecological interpretation of agency helpful in deeper analysis of the cultural plane of activity.
 In chapter 6 we examined the complexity of the expanded object in this research, noting the diversity in terms of motivations and mediational strategies using 3GAT terminology [@engestrom_development_1996].
-The following section builds on the foundation of 3GAT in terms of conceptions of interacting activity systems [@engestrom_development_1996] using concepts of repertoires of practice and third spaces.
-Rogoff and Gutiérrez [@gutierrez_cultural_2003; @gutierrez_youth_2019-1] use repertoires as a lens to contribute to discussion of expansive learning in CHAT as a positive enacted demonstration of diversity and equity.
-Third spaces for Gutiérrez are collective zones of proximal development, which can be both an specific environment and/ or a process within existing contexts supporting a hybrid approach where formal and informal repertoires are blended in collaborative work on an expanded object with an aim to ADD IN?.
+The following section builds on the foundation of 3GAT in terms of conceptions of interacting activity systems [@engestrom_development_1996] using concepts of repertoires of practice, third spaces, movement of practices between learning settings and the role of identity development via blending of repertoires (see glossary and Chapter 2).
+Rogoff and Gutiérrez's [@gutierrez_cultural_2003; @gutierrez_youth_2019-1] motivation in the use of repertoires, and the associated concepts listed above, as a lens to contribute to discussion of expansive learning in CHAT was to detail their potential to facilitate concrete enactments demonstration of diversity and equity.
+Gutiérrez describes the aim within the process of undertaking a social design based experiment SDBE  for researchers and educators as utopian.
+Third spaces for Gutiérrez [] are collective zones of proximal development, which can be both an specific environment and/ or a process within existing contexts supporting a hybrid approach where formal and informal repertoires are blended in collaborative work on an expanded object.
+Gutiérrez's concept of hybridity here encompasses a dimension of equity based on participant's ability to choose to import repertoires from other familiar activity systems to the new third space system.
+The resultant diversity of practices helps equalise inerrant power imbalances present in traditional classroom settings.

-The following section reframes my research data using  concepts of repertoires and third space  via attention to issues of participant identity and movement of practices between learning settings.
-While the data in the last chapter focused on the diverse mediational use of GDPs, this chapter widens the focus of data examined to include relevant element of practices.

-The overall goal is to communicate a diversity of participant repertoires [@gutierrez_rethinking_1999], via mediational tactics and resources in learning contexts in order to answer the research questions RQ.P AND RQ3: most specifically clearly in identifying and nurturing dimensions of agency formation in this research to contribute to the field of CGD&P.
+In line with this valuing of hybridity, the overall goal of this section to communicate a diversity of participant repertoires [@gutierrez_rethinking_1999], via mediational tactics and resources in learning contexts in order to answer the research questions RQ.P AND RQ3: most specifically clearly in identifying and nurturing dimensions of agency formation in this research to contribute to the field of CGD&P.
+To do this, this chapter widens the focus of data examined beyond the diverse mediational use of GDPs explored in Chapter 6 to include  socio-cultural element of practices when relevant to development of relational agency.
+The following sections are an exploratory mapping of some possible design features which may represent component repertoire elements or facilitate the process of identity development within the design in other ways.

+One key observation of this research is the role of playtesting activity in this learning design as a third spaces, a suitable medium for emerging activities.
+Playtesting is a process common to game making which corresponds to the evaluation phase of design thinking cycles and the process of user testing in HCI [@fullerton_game_2018].
+This section will also explore how playtesting acts as a form of incubator for emerging cultural activities which here start to coalesce into a fledgling idioculture (see glossary).
+To address a gap in existing CGD&P research in the area of explicit cultural creation of spaces (see Chapter 2.4), in this section I explore the process of explicit design interventions to develop identity formational and other dimensions relational agency.

 <!-- COME BACK TO THIS - WHAT IS THE GOAL IN DEPTH. -->

 <!-- data on activity on the cultural plane exposed elements of transfer between different activity systems in a way which provides a strong case study detailing the use of external repertoires and their re-mediation into new repertoires via playtesting as a third space.  -->
 <!-- is relevant to this research as a pathway into an exploration of the competing alternate goals within the overall motivation of making a game to share, and component goals of implementing GDPs to do this. -->